shubhamdwivedii/system-design-notes/simplTopics.md

 **DS Algo:**

 1. Given array of positive integers, find the maximum number that can be formed. (done)
-2. Maximum number of envelopes that can be fitted under one another.
+2. Maximum number of envelopes that can be fitted under one another. (done)
-3. 3Jump
+3. 3Jump (done)

 **Additional Problems:**
 1. Modelling a calls to perform rest calls (GET/POST etc)